AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Searching.md

 [Optional] Parameter representing the search criteria.
 If unspecified, returns all values.
 Can be used with `skip`, `count` and `orderby`.

 `int skip`
-[Optional] Parameter representing the zero-based offset of the first SdsType to retrieve.
+[Optional] Parameter representing the zero-based offset of the first type to retrieve.
 If unspecified, a default value of 0 is used.
 Use when more items match the search criteria than can be returned in a single call.

 `int count`
-[Optional] Parameterr representing the maximum number of SdsTypes to retrieve.
+[Optional] Parameterr representing the maximum number of types to retrieve.
 If unspecified, a default value of 100 is used.
 The maximum value is 1,000.

 #### .NET client libraries method
 ``GetTypesAsync`` is used to search for and return types.